ernesto-ca/Hacktoberfest/README.md

 ![screenshot 74](https://user-images.githubusercontent.com/37223446/47235672-5f0efa00-d3f7-11e8-9e45-1af02d8b969b.png)

-In this example, // upstream // is the shortname we have supplied for the remote repository since in terms of Git, “upstream” refers to the repository that you cloned from.
-If you want to add a remote pointer to the repository of a collaborator, you may want to provide that collaborator’s username or a shortened nickname for the shortname.
+In this example, // upstream // is the short name we have supplied for the remote repository since in terms of Git, “upstream” refers to the repository that you cloned from.
+If you want to add a remote pointer to the repository of a collaborator, you may want to provide that collaborator’s username or a shortened nickname for the short name.

 ### 7. Sync the Fork

 Once you have configured a remote that references the upstream and original repository on GitHub, you are ready to sync your fork of the repository to keep it up-to-date.
 To sync your fork, from the directory of your local repository in a terminal window, you’ll have to use the // git fetch // command to fetch the branches along with their respective commits from the upstream repository.
-Since you used the shortname “upstream” to refer to the upstream repository, you’ll have to pass that to the command:
+Since you used the short name “upstream” to refer to the upstream repository, you’ll have to pass that to the command:

 ##### ` git fetch upstream `